-1.1 requests toolbelt
+1.1 The Requests Toolbelt

 This is just a collection of utilities for python-requests, but don't really belong in requests proper.
 The minimum tested requests version is 2.1.0.
 In reality, the toolbelt should work with 2.0.1 as well, but some idiosyncracies prevent effective or sane testing on that version.